 Stow's spiritual needs are now served by St Mary of Wedale, standing above the A7 on the southern edge of the village.
 This church was built in 1876 and has an impressive tower standing some 140ft tall.

-Not that this has happened recently.
+The church clock has a particular reputation for accuracy and in the days when Stow had a station on the Edinburgh and Hawick Railway, train drivers on the line would set their watches by it.
 The railway came to Stow in 1849, with a station built on the far, west, bank of the Gala Water in what is more properly called Stagehall.
-The line closed, and the station with it, in 1969: though there are moves to reopen what is now known as the Waverley Line or the Borders Railway.
-Watch this space...
+The line closed, and the station with it, in 1969.
+Times change, however, and Stow regained a railway station and a rail link to Edinburgh with the opening of the Borders Railway in September 2015.

 Opposite the church is the pack bridge built to cross the Gala Water in 1655, using stone from the choir of the Old Kirk which at the time was in ruins.
 This was the first bridge over the Gala Water (until then everyone had used fords) and it linked Stow to the main route between Edinburgh and Galashiels, which unlike the modern A7 followed the west bank of this stretch of the river.

 At the heart of Stow is its Town Hall, built in 1855 on a scale suggesting they had somewhere much larger in mind.
 Today it remains in use as offices, as well as providing accommodation for a wide range of community uses.
 Also prominent in the centre of the village is the rather sadder Royal Hotel, currently disused and looking for new ownership or use.